-Romania: Interconnection capacity increase needed to utilize its electricity exports potentials21.
-October 2014. / SEE Energy News
+Romania: Interconnection capacity increase needed to utilize its electricity exports potentials, SEE Energy News

 Romania needs to expand its electricity interconnection capacity for better exploitation of power generation units, relays the message from European Commission which notes the existence of a surplus production on the domestic market, while exports reduced capacity.